Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

       5. OAuth

 5. Database Design

+      1. Pupose
-      1. Actions and Responsibilities
+      2. Actions and Responsibilities
-      2. Communication with other Components
+      3. Communication with other Components
-      3. Tables and Entities
+      4. Tables and Entities

 6. Risks and Security Design